frontal1660/DSLF/README.md

 Data:
 * classic: post payload in all inputs at same time
-* full: classic option plus post payload in input one by one
+* extended: classic option plus payload posted in input, one by one

 Payload:
 * classic: use generic CVE-2021-44228 and CVE-2021-45046 payloads
-* random: use ten payloads randomly choosen from the "extended" option list
+* random: use 10 payloads randomly choosen from the "extended" option list
 * extended: use all payloads derived from both CVE (a lot)
+* nasty: use 10 very nasty payloads (different from the one used in previous options)

 # Usage